 This graph is available for each time horizon (1 week, 1 month, 1 quarter).
 We also indicate the average price predict as well as the average bias.

-In our BTC/USD Forecast Poll 2018, our dedicated contributors expect the bearish trend to slow down during the year.
-By the end of the year 2017, the average outlook for the pair is 18.875,497.
+In our BTC/USD Forecast Poll 2020, our dedicated contributors expect a bullish reversal into the trend during the year that can push BTC/USD to the maximum historical levels.
+By the end of the year 2019, the average outlook for the pair is 12.768,74.